skivvyjs/skivvy-package-browserify/README.md

 ##### Notes:

 - If a key/value object is used as the `watch` configuration setting, that object will be passed as the `watchify()` function's [`opts`](https://github.com/substack/watchify#var-w--watchifyb-opts) argument
+- If a string is used as the `env` configuration setting, `process.env.NODE_ENV` will be set to that value.
+If a key/value object is used, all the contained values will be assigned to `process.env` as environment variables
 - `options.require` is an array files to make available outside the bundle and any associated options:

 	```json